 How to Fix a Leaky Drain Pipe in Basement (Second Method: Replace the Section)

-If the leak is more severe or caused by a corroded section of the pipe, patching may not be enough.
-In such cases, it’s best to replace the damaged section of the pipe.
+If the leak is more severe or caused by a corroded section of pipe, patching may not be enough.
+In such cases, it is best to replace the damaged section of pipe.
 Here’s how:

 - Turn off the water.